bf4/bf4.github.com/_posts/2013-07-30-all-your-open-source-code-are-belong-to-us.md

 Customarily:  Give up, complain, write ugly hack, blog about it

 I used to give up, then one day, I made a monkey patch.
-I submitted it, but without tests, and it took mea bout a year to pair with Anyd Lindman and fix it.
+I submitted it as a pull request, but without tests, and it took me about a year to pair with Andy Lindman and fix it.
 It was a great experience.
 Time passed.

 I added more and more issues, made hacks, and forked repos for personal use, until one day, a light went on in my head.